dotnet/dotnet-docker/samples/aspnetapp/aspnet-docker-dev-in-container.md

 You can [build container images to create your environment](README.md), as described in a Dockerfile.
 That's straightforward and the common use case with Docker.
 This document describes a much more iterative and dynamic use of Docker, defining the container environment primarily via the commandline. .NET Core includes a command called `dotnet watch` that can rerun your application or your tests on each code change.
 This document describes how to use the Docker CLI and `dotnet watch` to develop applications in a container.

-This approach relies on [volume mounting](https://docs.docker.com/engine/admin/volumes/volumes/) (that's the `-v` argument in the following commands) to mount the app into the container (without using a Dockerfile).
+This approach relies on [volume mounting](https://docs.docker.com/engine/admin/volumes/volumes/) (that's the `-v` argument in the following commands) to mount source into the container (without using a Dockerfile).
 You may need to [Enable shared drives (Windows)](https://docs.docker.com/docker-for-windows/#shared-drives) or [file sharing (macOS)](https://docs.docker.com/docker-for-mac/#file-sharing) first.

 See [Develop .NET Core Applications in a Container](../dotnetapp/aspnet-docker-dev-in-container.md) for .NET Core-specific instructions.